Lindsay Donohue, PharmD

 Amy Morris, PharmD

 Dr. Morris is a 2013 graduate of the University of Georgia College of Pharmacy in Athens, Georgia.
-Her current areas of interest include oncology and infectious disease in immunocompromised hosts.
-Amy’s medication use evaluation will assess the use of the new oral anticoagulant rivaroxaban (Xarelto) in oncology patients.
-Her research project will evaluate the relationship between immune-mediated dermatitis and outcomes in patients treated with ipilimumab (Yervoy) for metastatic melanoma.
-Upon completion of the PGY-1 pharmacy residency, she plans to pursue a PGY-2 oncology residency at an academic medical center.
-Amy’s interests outside of pharmacy include horseback riding, running, and trying all the amazing restaurants that Charlottesville has to offer.
+She completed her PGY1-Pharmacy residency at the University of Virginia Health System.
+Her current areas of interest include stem cell transplantation, immunotherapies, and infectious diseases in the immunocompromised host.
+Amy’s quality improvement project will analyze the incidence of menorrhagia in acute leukemia patients and assess prevention and treatment strategies utilized at UVaHS.
+Her research project will evaluate empiric antifungal therapy in acute leukemia patients, specifically focusing on patients with relapsed leukemia receiving multiple courses of induction chemotherapy.
+Upon completion of her PGY2 residency, she plans to pursue a position as an oncology pharmacist at an academic medical center.
+Amy’s interests outside of pharmacy include horseback riding, traveling, watching football (Go Dawgs!), and spending time with her awesome co-residents.

-Organ Transplant Resident
+PGY2-Solid Organ Transplant Resident